tkieras/fam-tagger/README.md

   - `python preprocessing/tag_preprocessor.py`
   - The output of this process includes logs and notifications, but no further action is required on this process.
   - To exit the process, use `Ctrl-c`
+2. While the preprocessing server is running, start another shell session.
+  - set the environment variable PYTHONPATH as above.
-2. While the preprocessing server is running, add the files you want to be tagged with:
+  - add the files you want to be tagged with:
   - `python preprocessing/queue_for_tags.py <path/to/file>`
   - You can add multiple files by using wildcard expansion:
   - `python preprocessing/queue_for_tags.py <path/to/folder/>*.pdf`